OpsChasingDev/PowerShell_Bootcamp/Curriculum.md

   - we get to work with objects!
 - SysAdmins are NOT Developers
   - PowerShell acts as a programming language, but how we use it is not like a developer (normally)
-  - if this is the first language you're learning, do not be afraid!
+  - if this is the first computer language you're really learning, do not be afraid! (and you picked one of the best)

 ## DISCOVERABILITY
+- the cmdlet structure
-- finding cmdlets
+- finding cmdlets to use
 - finding help on specific cmdlets
 - finding help on larger concept topics
 - finding modules